CostaTech/TencleOS/README.md

 **Q: What's the login PIN?**
 A: Default PIN is **1234**.
 You can change it in `os.tl`.

-**Q: Can I modify the TLang syntax?**
+**Q: Can I study the TLang implementation?**
 A: Yes!
-Edit `tlang/config.py` to change any command.
-Want Italian commands?
-Spanish?
-Make your own!
+The lexer, parser, and interpreter are all open source.
+Study the code to learn language design.

 **Q: How do I run TencleOS?**
 A: Run `os.bat` for full experience with login, or open `main-os.tl` in TLangIDE and press F5.